now-u/now-u-campaigns/README.md

 `.env` file is added to commit for eslint so be sure to remove this if adding new environment variables

+To deploy to github pages for testing run `npm run deploy`

 ## To Dos

 1. Wire up app download buttons